ncubeanalytics/ingest/DESIGN.md

 ##### `python_request_processor.processor`

-The import location of a `ncube_ingest_plugin.RequestProcessor` subclass, in the form of `python.module.path:module_attribute`
+The import location of a callable with zero arguments that returns a`ncube_ingest_plugin.RequestProcessor` subclass.
+The location has the form of `module.submodule:module_attribute`.

 ##### `python_request_processor.methods`